-- Be of compulsory school age (Reception to year 11); and go to a qualifying school;
+- be of compulsory school age (Reception to year 11); and go to their nearest suitable school.

 To be eligible for support they must also either:

-- Live more than the ‘statutory walking distance’ from their ‘qualifying school; or
+- live more than the ‘statutory walking distance’ from their nearest suitable school; or

-- Be unable to journey safely, even when accompanied, to their ‘qualifying school’ because of their special educational need or disability, subject to assessment
+- be unable to journey safely, even when accompanied, to their nearest suitable school because of their special educational need or disability, subject to assessment

 The statutory walking distance is: